Believe (fragrance)

-Believe is a women's fragrance by American singer Britney Spears, launched in October 2007 in collaboration with Elizabeth Arden.
-Created by Loc Dong and Carlos Benaïm, it is the fifth perfume in Spears' fragrance line and is notable for its more mature and sophisticated composition compared to her previous releases.
+Believe is a women's fragrance by American singer Britney Spears, released in October 2007 in collaboration with Elizabeth Arden.
+Created by Loc Dong and Carlos Benaïm, it was the fifth fragrance released under Spears' fragrance line.

 Background and Release

-After her first two successful lines of fragrances, Curious and Fantasy and their flankers Curious: In Control and Midnight Fantasy, Believe became Spears’ third line of perfumes and fifth fragance release overall.
-The fragrance was first reported by the media in a press release in August 2007 announcing a mid-October release.
-The same report praised Spears’ position in the fragrance industry who up until that point had reportedly sold over 10 million bottles.
+After her first two lines of fragrances, Curious and Fantasy and their flankers Curious: In Control and Midnight Fantasy, Believe became Spears’ third line of perfumes and fifth fragrance release overall.
+Elizabeth Arden announced Believe in August 2007, ahead of its scheduled October release.
+At the time, the company reported that Spears' fragrance line had sold more than 10 million bottles worldwide.